 4. Half Freelance

-While many Gen Zs are still too young to be formally employed, a survey completed in 2020 revealed that 50% of the Gen Zers between the ages of 18 and 22 that participated in the study worked on a freelance basis.
-It was the highest across all generational groups.
+While many Gen Zs are still too young to be formally employed, according to Freelance Statistics 2022, 53% of the Gen Zers work on a freelance basis.
+This is the highest across all generational groups.
 To put this into perspective, only 44% of millennials freelance, while only about a third of Generation Xers freelance.

 5. They Save About a Third of Their Income